AndypSheridan/sta-final/README.md

 * Form Page
 [Form Page Wireframe](docs/images/form-wireframe.png)
 ​

 ### **Color Scheme:**
 ​
 For the STA site, I decided on two different shades of purple: #9544CB and #ffe9ff.
 I wanted to evoke similarities to the Wimbledon colours which are purple and green.
 I chose images with fair amounts of green in them to provide that colour.
 I had to use white #fff in the header to provide suitable contrast to the background image.
 I used a grey #575359 as a neutral shade which worked well with the other colours.
 I also used this as the colour for the footer and some of the text.
 In the form section I used a yellow #e7df49 a) to provide contrast and b) because it was the closest I could get to the colour of a tennis ball.

 ​
-## **Typography**
+### **Typography**
 ​
-Here is a chance to discuss the fonts used and again why, doesn't need to be crazy detail ​
 * Throughout the page, the following fonts are used:
-  * Raleway - I had already created a logo which used this font so I wanted to use it throughout the site.
-I felt tat this font offered a clean and modern look which suits the new academy.
+  * Raleway ('https://fonts.googleapis.com/css2?family=Raleway&display=swap') - I had already created a logo which used this font so I wanted to use it throughout the site.
+I felt that this font offered a clean and modern look which suits the new academy.
   * Sans serif - As a fallback font in the event Raleway wasn't supported by the browser ​
 * All fonts were sourced from Google fonts, as stated in the credits.